 Why did you choose to come to British Columbia and study at UBC?

 Through my work as an independent filmmaker, research project manager, teacher, as well as mentor for community-based filmmaking groups, I became fascinated by the promise of inquiry-based learning, rooted in multimodal composition, for youth education.
 My motivation to study how this process works, its links to multimodal, synaesthetic meaning-making, its considerable potential for multilingual education, and the ways in which its endorsement might elevate the education of diverse learners, has led me to pursue doctoral studies in Literacy Education at UBC.

 What is it specifically, that your program offers, that attracted you?

-Aspiring to expand my studies of youth multiliteracies where they are needed most, I have taken a special interest in refugee youth.
-In Canada scholarly attention to the particular needs of this group is growing, especially in utilizing numerous communication modes and inquiry-based approaches to incorporate their cultural and linguistic diversity.
+Aspiring to expand my studies of youth multiliteracies where they are needed most, I have taken a special interest in refugee background youth.
+In Canada, scholarly attention to the particular needs of this group is growing, especially in utilizing numerous communication modes and inquiry-based approaches to incorporate their cultural and linguistic diversity.
 What attracted me most to the program was the potential of contributing to such research endeavors as part of Professors Maureen Kendrick and Margaret Early's research project: "Language and literacy learning among youth refugees in Canadian secondary school classrooms."